IroncladDev/Amjad-GPT/training/docs/legal-and-security-info/strike-system-faq.md

 Yes.
 Revise your Repl to abide by the [Community Standards](https://replit.com/@moderation/Welcome), then republish.

-### How can I appeal a Moderation decision?

-Contact the mods if you believe they took unfair action towards you.
-Appeal at the [Moderator Contact Website](https://contact.moderation.repl.co/) or reach out to [Support](https://replit.com/support) for site bans.

 ### What happens when I'm banned from the Community?

 When banned from the community, you cannot create posts, comments, share Repls, or participate in [Bounties](https://replit.com/bounties).
 However, you can still use the online IDE for features unrelated to community activity.
-If ready to rejoin and abide by the guidelines, contact us at the [Moderator Contact Website](https://contact.moderation.repl.co/).

 ### What happens when I'm banned from Replit?

 A ban from Replit means you cannot log into your account and all Repls will have been deleted.
 This often occurs for violating the [Terms of Service](https://replit.com/site/terms).

-Appeal your ban by making a ticket at https://replit.com/support if you are ready to abide by the Terms of Service.
+### How can I appeal a Moderation decision?

+Contact the mods if you believe they took unfair action towards you.
+Send an email to [appeals@replit.com](mailto:appeals@replit.com) with your Replit username, a description of the action that you are appealing, and your reasons for the appeal.